rmacnak/primordialsoup/docs/design.md

 ## Garbage Collector

-Primordial Soup uses a simple stop-the-world copying garbage collector based on the Dart VM's scavenger.
-Although the object representation has reserved alignment bits for distinguishing old and new objects, there is currently only a single generation.
+Primordial Soup uses a stop-the-world, generational garbage collector.
+The new generation uses a semispace scavegner; the old generation uses mark-sweep.
+New objects are allocated out of double-word alignment and old objects are allocated at double-word aligment.
+The generational write barrier detects old->new stores by examing the low bits of the source and target objects.

 The garbage collector supports weak arrays and a weak class table, as a well as a restricted version of [ephemerons](http://dl.acm.org/citation.cfm?id=263733) where the only action an ephemeron takes on firing is to nil its value slot.